ircv3/ircv3-specifications/extensions/webpush.md

 server-defined subset of IRC messages.
 Each push notification MUST contain exactly one IRC message as the payload, without the final CRLF.

+The messages follow the same capabilities and the same `RPL_ISUPPORT` as when the client registered for Web Push notifications.

 ## `WEBPUSH` Command

 A new `WEBPUSH` command is introduced.
 It has a case-insensitive subcommand: